Table of Contents

 There’s no denying that bounce rates are important.
 But what is a good bounce rate or a bad bounce rate, really?
 Is there such a thing?

 Here’s the thing: bounce rates are relative.
 What matters is how your average bounce rate compares to your industry average.
 If you’re a brick-and-mortar store, your bounce rate will be higher than if you’re an ecommerce site.
 That’s because people who come to your store are likely just there to browse and don’t necessarily have an intention of buying something.
 Whereas someone who visits an ecommerce site is usually there for a specific purpose — to buy something.

 So, when it comes to bounce rates, it’s not about having a “good” bounce rate or a “bad” bounce rate.
 It’s about understanding what your bounce rate means in the context of your business and making sure that it aligns with your goals.

 Ultimately, the best way to determine your bounce rate is to compare it to your own historical data and to benchmarks in your industry.
 By doing so, you can get a better sense of whether your current bounce rate aligns with your industry, or if there’s room for improvement.

 Two of the most commonly used Google Analytics metrics are bounce rate and exit rate.
 Both bounce rate and exit rate give insights into how visitors interact with a website, but they measure different things.
 And, neither is more important than the other.

 As we stated previously, bounce rate is the percentage of visitors who bounce, or leave, after only viewing one page.
-By reducing bounce rate, you’re making an effort to create better content that will keep users engaged, on your site and hopefully convert into a lead or customer.
+By reducing bounce rate, you’re making an effort to create better content that will keep users on engaged and on your site and hopefully convert into a lead or customer.

 Exit rate is the percentage of visitors who leave after viewing any number of pages.
 If you’re trying to reduce exit rate, then your focus is shifting to those who are engaged by your content, spending time on site, but are still leaving without completing their goal.